Bryan Little: Atlanta Thrashers / Winnipeg Jets (2007–2020)

 Little joined the team for the 2019–20 season but sustained a concussion during a preseason game against the Minnesota Wild.
 He was cleared to play for the regular season but only appeared in seven games before being struck in the side of the head by a shot on November 5.
 He returned to practice in January but further tests and medical advice resulted in him not returning for the remainder of the season.
 A month later in February, Little underwent surgery to repair a perforated eardrum.

-As a result of the surgery, Little was ruled out for the entirety of the 2020–21 season.
+As a result of the surgery, Little was ruled out for the entirety of the 2020–21 season, regardless of the ongoing COVID-19 pandemic affecting the league schedule.

 On March 21, 2022, the Jets traded his contract to the Arizona Coyotes, alongside the rights to prospect Nathan Smith, for a fourth round draft pick.
-It is not expected that Little will play in the NHL again.
+His contract rights, along with the other assets of the Coyotes, were acquired by the Utah Hockey Club on April 18, 2024, when the NHL Board of Governors approved an expansion franchise for Salt Lake City beginning in 2024-25.